sborms/sborms/README.md

 📊 I am a freelance data professional, typically acting the role of data scientist.

-⚡ My main learning focus is to expand my skill set in deep learning, data storytelling, football analytics, and MLOps.
-I write about this and more on [Medium](https://medium.com/@sborms).
+⚡ My main learning focus is to expand my skill set in data storytelling, football analytics, MLOps, and NLP.

+✍️ I occasionally write about the above and more on [Medium](https://medium.com/@sborms) and my [blog](https://samborms.com/writings/).

 ## Personal